LoyolaChicagoBooks/introcs-csharp/_sources/data/io.txt

 #.
 Open your solution.
 #.
 Create a new project, maybe with the same name as the one we had.
 If it was a
    "_stub" project, remove the "_stub" from your project's name.
 #.
-In the Solution Pad open the menu on the new project, select, Add, and then in the
+In the Solution Pad open the menu on your new project
-   further submenu, select Add Files....
+   (*not* the whole solution), select, Add, and then in the further submenu, select Add Files....
 #.
 This brings up an operating system open-file dialog.
 Switch folders into our
    example projects.
 Select the files you want to copy.
-   (It makes things easier if you put the examples folder right beside your work folder.)
+   (It makes things easier if you put the examples folder in the same parent folder as your work folder.)
 #.
 A further dialog window pops up, with the choice **Copy** selected.
    Click to approve copy (as opposed to move or link).
 #.
 Now the desired files should appear in your project,